 At present, we are running a Centre at Pandvala Kalan village in Najafgarh, New Delhi.
 Pandvala or Pindwala Kalan village is located in Najafgarh in the South West District of Delhi.
 The village is predominantly inhabited by the Yadav and Jats , who own vast farmlands and employ migrants from other states to work in their fields.
 As per Population census 2011, Pandvala Kalan village has a population of 3779 .
 There is a total of 725 families residing in the village and an average 5 persons live in every family.Through our Centre we are reaching out to poor and migrant families covering a population of approximately 1500 people.

-There are more than 300 household/families belonging to the migrant community in these villages.
+There are 100-150 household/families belonging to the migrant community in these villages.
 They live in the outskirts of the village or in small shanties and rented one room tenements with poor ventilation and living conditions.
 They work in small factories and take on odd jobs such as carpentry, painting and construction work.

 1. Problems of the Migrants of Pandvala Kalan